mskkai/stars-match-game-react-app/README.md

 Play the game from https://react-b3733.web.app/

-Please open the file App_demo.gif to have a view of the game.
+Please open the file App_Demo.gif to have a view of the game.

 ## Available Scripts